curriculum vitae

 2019 THE APOLLO 11 - Eleven artists responding creatively via video art to the 1969 Moon landing event.

-2019 Space Time, The Memo Gallery, Healesville, Victoria
+2019 Space Time, The Memo Gallery, Healesville, Victoria. trio show

 2018 Deeper Darker Brighter, Town Hall Gallery, Hawthorne, Melbuorne - duo show